buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.9 =
+* Groups - Added new option to send messages to group members from the group
 * Profiles - Added 'Twitch' as option in 'Social Networks' profile field
 * Profiles - Fixed issue when saving 'Date' field to the date January 1, 1970
 * Forums - Fixed minor issues when @mentioning other members in forums